Looking for a way to add Google Analytics to WordPress without a plugin?

 - File download tracking to see how many times each file is downloaded

-- Set up form conversion tracking across your WordPress website
+- Form conversion tracking across your website

 To start, just follow these simple steps to add Analytics to your website.